python/mypy/test-data/unit/README.md

-`runtests.py` by default runs tests in parallel using as many processes as there are logical cores the `runtests.py` process is allowed to use (on Windows this information isn't available, so 2 processes are used by default).
+`runtests.py` by default runs tests in parallel using as many processes as there are logical cores the `runtests.py` process is allowed to use (on some platforms this information isn't available, so 2 processes are used by default).
 You can change the number of workers using `-j` option.

 All pytest tests run as a single test from the perspective of `runtests.py`,